levonrush/footy-tipper/README.md

 To run Footy-Tipper in VS Code for development and debugging:

-1. Open the project in VS Code.
+1. Open the project in VS Code or R Studio.
 2. Set the environment variables in a `.env` file or manually in your VS Code session.
 3. Run the pipeline.